Maritime Transport Act 1994

 You could also call this:

-"When you're not to blame for polluting the sea from your boat or marine work"
+"When you're not to blame for pollution from boats or marine activities"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.